yogurt-foundation/yogurt-css-documentation/src/object-fit.md

 ---
 id: object-fit
 title: Object Fit
-description: Utility for sets how the content of a replaced element (img or video tag) should be resized.
+description: Utilities for sets how the content of a replaced element (img or video tag) should be resized.
 layout: default
 ---